 Tests and procedures used to diagnose Stevens-Johnson syndrome include:

 - Physical exam.
-Doctors often can identify Stevens-Johnson syndrome based on your medical history, a physical exam, and the disorder's signs and symptoms.
+Doctors often can identify Stevens-Johnson syndrome based on your medical history and a physical exam.

-- Skin test.
-To confirm the diagnosis, your doctor may remove a sample of skin for laboratory testing (biopsy).
+- Skin biopsy.
+To confirm the diagnosis, and rule out other possible causes, your doctor may remove a sample of skin for laboratory testing (biopsy).